nyu-dh/website/source/_projects/chem-hum.md

 ---
 done: 'FALSE'
 pid: chem-hum
+title: Digitizing Chemical Humanities
-title: 'Digitizing Chemical Humanities: Toward a Cross-cultural History of Chemistry'
+subtitle: Toward a Cross-cultural History of Chemistry
 category: DH Seed Grant Recipient
 cohort_year: '2022'
-tagline:
 abstract: The vast majority of non-European alchemy sources remains, for a variety of reasons, untranslated.
 I address the strategic question of where to start the slow, labor intensive process of translating vast multilingual corpora from the